top of page

 CEREBRAL PALSY

 I wanted to take this opportunity to share some thoughts on singing with Cerebral Palsy.
 For as long as I have been singing, I’ve been engaged in conversations around navigating physical disability onstage.
 When I was younger, I received many different messages, ranging from, “You can do anything!” to, more or less, “You should hide your disability because no one will hire you if they think you can’t move.”
-At this point, my greatest source of anxiety around my Cerebral Palsy is not the way it actually affects me and my singing, but rather the ways people might assume it affects me and my singing.
+At this point, my greatest source of anxiety around my cerebral palsy is not the way it actually affects me and my singing, but rather the ways people might assume it affects me and my singing.
 In creating this page, I hope to offer some background information about what cerebral palsy is, as well as dispel myths around what it implies, or not, for me as a performer.

 More than simply clarifying what my experience with disability really looks like, I hope that my decision to include this discussion of Cerebral Palsy on my website will encourage other performers to speak openly about their own experiences with disability.
 In my experience, acknowledging my disability and asking for help when I need it has served as a way to cultivate love and trust between myself and others.
 It is my firm belief that including disability in narratives onstage is a way to cultivate authenticity in our society.
 By acknowledging disability and inviting it to be present in the narratives we present onstage, we more truly reflect the diversity of the world in which our art exists, and we harness the connective power of art to include a wider perspective in the stories we tell.